Sulxy/Joshs-Social-Network-API/README.md

 # Joshs-Social-Network-API

 ## Description
 This API allows users to be created, and deleted.
-It allows users to comment, or "thought", and react to those thoughts -- theirs, or others, and also allows users to edit their thoughts, and reactions.
-It allows users to add and delete other users from their friends list as well.
+It allows users to comment, or "thought", and react to those thoughts -- theirs, or others, and also allows users to edit their own thoughts, and reactions.
+It also allows users to add and delete other users from their friends list as well.
 It is a database that creates and holds new data as it is added, deleted, or updated.

 ## Table of Contents
 - [Installation](#installation)